 Community Garden

-St. Alban’s Episcopal Church, at 302 St. Alban’s Drive, Salisbury, Maryland is opening our land for a community garden.
+St. Alban’s Episcopal Church, at 302 St. Alban’s Drive in Salisbury shares its land with anyone interested in keeping a small garden plot.
 There are people living in nearby apartments who may not have access to land to garden but would like to grow their own vegetables and flowers.

 Here are the garden plans.